hnrkndrssn/hnrkndrssn.github.io/_posts/2014-02-23-creating-a-github-client-for-the-windows-store-part-1.md

 That's it for this first part in this series of building a Windows Store app using ReactiveUI and integrating with GitHub.

 In the next part, we will look at implementing the login logic, which will involve calling the GitHub API.

+Source for this series of blog posts can be found [here](https://github.com/alfhenrik/Grimpoteuthis)